 - We host cohorts of adults with learning disabilities, adults with acquired brain injury, high-risk adults for psychosis and adults with first episode psychosis.

 - Within the Institute, the Scottish Health Informatics Programme (SHIP: www.scot-ship.ac.uk) supports an innovative mix of studies conducting health research using electronic patient records and major longitudinal cohort datasets.
 We also host a programme of research on complex interventions in mental health so have a particular interest in complex health problems and in particular of suicidal behaviour, depression, schizophrenia, bipolar disorders and personality disorders.

 Mental Health and Wellbeing was originally established as The Department of Psychological Medicine in 1948-1949.

 Our original name, Psychological Medicine, was adopted to reflect the department's commitment to the psychological sciences relevant to medicine - at that time, Clinical Psychology and Psychiatry.

-Restructuring within the University of Glasgow restructuring in 2010/2011 and we are an integral part of the Institute for Health and Wellbeing.
+Restructuring within the University of Glasgow in 2010/2011 resulted in the formation of Mental Health and Wellbeing, an integral part of the Institute for Health and Wellbeing.

-This restructuring provided us with the opportunity to focus on our strengths in Clinical Psychology and Psychiatry whilst strengthening our commitment to understanding and maximizing population mental health and wellbeing across the life course, amongst vulnerable groups within our society whilst developing and evaluating new therapeutic interventions through complex clincial trials.
+This restructuring provided us with the opportunity to focus on our strengths in Clinical Psychology, Health Psychology and Psychiatry whilst strengthening our commitment to understanding and maximising population mental health and wellbeing across the life course, amongst vulnerable groups within our society whilst developing and evaluating new therapeutic interventions through complex clinical trials.